Peter Pan (1954 musical): Television productions

 This 1960 version was rebroadcast in 1963, 1966 and 1973.
 The video tape of that production was restored and rebroadcast by NBC on March 24, 1989, then again on March 31, 1991, after which it went to the Disney Channel, where it was shown several times more.
 Beginning in 1989, the program was slightly cut to make room for more commercial time.
 Eliminated completely was a dance that Liza (the Darling family maid) and the animals of Neverland perform to an orchestral version of Never Never Land.
 Also eliminated was Mary Martin's curtain speech at the end thanking NBC for making the program possible, which, in the 1960, 1963, and 1966 telecasts led directly into the closing credits.
 Gone also was the intertitle bearing the credit Peter Pan: Act III, but not the other intertitle credits, so that the show seemed to be performed in three acts, just as in the stage version.

-This 1960 production of Peter Pan was released on VHS home video in 1990 and on DVD on October 19, 1999.
+This 1960 production of Peter Pan was released on VHS and LaserDisc home video in 1990 and on DVD on October 19, 1999.
 None of the three Mary Martin television versions of Peter Pan was telecast from a theatre with a live audience.
 All three were performed in the NBC studios.
 In 2000, A&E presented a TV production of the Broadway show, starring Cathy Rigby, recorded in front of a live audience.

 In 2014, NBC broadcast Peter Pan Live!, a new production of the musical starring Allison Williams as Peter, Christopher Walken as Captain Hook, Kelli O'Hara as Mrs. Darling, Christian Borle as Mr. Darling/Smee and Minnie Driver as the adult Wendy.
 Critical reviews were mixed, with many reviewers expressing relief that the broadcast was not a disaster.